-2019 Outlook and Significant Trends
+2020 Outlook and Significant Trends

-During 2018, the middle market continued to be an active segment for deal flow, with further acceleration of deal flow expected in 2019.
+During 2019, the middle market continued to be an active segment for deal flow, with continued strong deal flow expected in 2020.
 High valuation levels continue to be driven by the availability of debt capital with favorable terms and financial and strategic buyers seeking to deploy available equity capital.
-We believe that companies will focus on expanding their customer bases by diversifying their products and services in existing geographic areas during 2019.
+We believe that companies will focus on expanding their customer bases by diversifying their products and services in existing geographic areas during 2020.